brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 permalink: "/index.html"

-date: 2024-02-19T13:24:27.631Z
+date: 2024-02-20T11:16:27.631Z

 priority: 1
 ---

-Over the past two decades, [I've contributed to projects](/projects) across various industries, including e-commerce, travel, hospitality, healthcare, digital marketing, education, and charities.
+Over the past two decades, [I've contributed to projects](/projects) across various industries including e-commerce, travel and tourism, hospitality, healthcare and medical, digital marketing, education, and charities.

 I'd [love to hear from you](/contact) if you think I may be able to help out with your next project &mdash; or if you'd just like to connect. 👋 {.call-out}